sudar/email-log/README.md

 - Add option to automatically delete the logs periodically
 - Make it MU compatible
-- Add the ability to view the entire email
 - Add the ability to resend the emails

 ### Support